Search Results for

 Form Scripts

-Form Scripts is the section where you can view the executable scripts generated for the form.
-The script is read-only, and Casewhere will automatically regenerate the script whenever you modify the form design.
+Form Scripts is the section where you can view the code generated for the form.
+It has three read-only panels — HTML, JavaScript, and CSS — and Casewhere automatically regenerates them whenever you modify the form design.

 image-20220118233722910